Talan122/TheSquareRootOf10/README.md

 The pack right now is still in a very much early-alpha state.
 Updates are being posted to github in the form of commits, with occasional version updates on Curse.

-It is also a very light pack, requiring as little as 2GB of ram to run (Subject to change)
+The pack requires at least 4GB of ram to run decently.

 [__Curseforge Page__](https://www.curseforge.com/minecraft/modpacks/the-square-root-of-10)